official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 that in the interest of our own national security, Saddam Hussein must be removed from power.”

-177 Speech, 5 December 2001.
+[^177]: Speech, 5 December 2001.
-178 Email Hall to various, 6 December 2001, ‘Letter to the President on Iraq’.
+[^178]: Email Hall to various, 6 December 2001, ‘Letter to the President on Iraq’.

 376

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

-383. Mr Kevin Tebbit, the MOD Permanent Under Secretary, visited Washington from 5 to 7 December 2001 where his meetings with a range of contacts included discussions on Afghanistan and the next stage of the war against terrorism.179
+383. Mr Kevin Tebbit, the MOD Permanent Under Secretary, visited Washington from 5 to 7 December 2001 where his meetings with a range of contacts included discussions on Afghanistan and the next stage of the war against terrorism.[^179]

-384. Reporting to Mr Hoon on the visit, Mr Tebbit stated that Washington saw itself as being on a “war footing” and “the focus on international terrorism remains intense”.180 That focus influenced “the US attitude and approach to the rest of the agenda”.
+384. Reporting to Mr Hoon on the visit, Mr Tebbit stated that Washington saw itself as being on a “war footing” and “the focus on international terrorism remains intense”.[^180] That focus influenced “the US attitude and approach to the rest of the agenda”.
 In his view that meant: